jscroot/jscroot.github.io/README.md

 import {functionNaem} from "https://cdn.jsdelvr.com/gh/jscroot/croot.js";
 await functionName(arg);
 document.addEventListener('DOMContentLoaded', function() {
-  // initial HTML document has been completely loaded and parsed, without waiting for stylesheets, images, and subframes to finish loading console.log('DOM fully loaded and parsed');
+  // initial HTML document has been completely loaded and parsed, without waiting
+  // for stylesheets, images, and subframes to finish loading console.log('DOM fully loaded and parsed');
 });
 window.addEventListener('load', (event) => {
-    //This includes after all assets like images, scripts, and CSS files. console.log('The page has fully loaded');
+    //This includes after all assets like images, scripts, and CSS files.
-    // Your code here
+    //Loaded
+    console.log('The page has fully loaded');
 });
 ```
 Just Look Into [examples](./examples/) section.